 Section 1.
 An annual conference shall be held at such time and place as the Executive Committee shall select.
 Special conferences shall be called by the President upon request of a majority of the members of the Executive Committee.
 The Executive Committee shall be responsible for the planning, budgeting and programming of the annual conferences.
 No Association money shall be spent on spouses, friends or guests who attend meetings and conferences with members.
 (Amended October, 2010)

 Section 2.
 Meetings of the Association shall be open solely to active members.
-However, the chairpersons of committees when presiding at committee meetings, or the President or other presiding officer when presiding at meetings of the Executive Committee or of the annual conference, may open selected meetings to honorary members, or to guests, or to the general public.
+However, the chairpersons of committees when presiding at committee meetings, or the President or other presiding officer when presiding at meetings of the general membership of the Association, of the Executive Committee or of the annual conference, may open selected meetings to honorary members, or to guests, or to the general public.
 Opening may be ordered only when, in the opinion of the officer opening such meeting, the furtherance of the objectives and purposes of the Association as provided in Article II would not be compromised by the presence of honorary members or guests or the general public.
-(Amended October, 2010)
+(Amended October, 2010; Amended September, 2019)

 Section 3.
-Fifty-one percent (51 %) of the member jurisdictions of this Association who are present at a previously scheduled session of any annual or special conference of the Association shall be recognized as a quorum authorized to transact any business of the Association.
-(Amended November, 2001)
+Fifty-one percent (51 %) of the member jurisdictions of this Association who are present at a previously scheduled session of any annual or special conference of the Association, or meeting of the general membership of the Association, shall be recognized as a quorum authorized to transact any business of the Association.
+(Amended November, 2001; Amended September, 2019)

 Section 4.
 Robert’s Rules of Order, latest edition, shall be recognized as the parliamentary authority governing all meeting and conferences when not in conflict with these Bylaws.